microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 It is possible to customize the appearance of the button.
 Refer to the [reference guide](quick-authentication-ios-reference.md#customizing-the-appearance-of-the-sign-in-button) for details.

 ## Getting a call back after the user has signed-in
-To get a callback after the user has completed the sign-in flow - or an error has occurred -, set the completion block to be called using the `setSignInCompletionBlock` method of `MSQASignInButton`:
+To get a callback after the user has completed the sign-in flow, or an error has occurred, set the completion block to be called using the `setSignInCompletionBlock` method of `MSQASignInButton`:

 ```objectivec
 [msSignButton setSignInCompletionBlock:^(MSQAAccountData *_Nullable account,